green-fox-academy/governance/readme.md

 - Reporting weekly about the development of the underperfoming students compared to the average
 - Developing a plan to help the underperforming students
 - Giving regular written feedback to the students, evaluating their work
+- Testing and selecting new mentors
+- Engaging new mentors

 ### Gawker Education Circle (Barbi)